LaBoulange/tezpay-extensions/README.md

 ### Enabling the extension

-Add the following element to the list of extensions defined in `config.hjson`:
+Add the following element to the list of extensions defined in `tezpay`'s `config.hjson` file:

     extensions: [
         {